deepakbackuply/softaculous_api/cpanel/guide/remove_ins.md

-## Remove installation via Softaculous API guide
+## Remove installation using Softaculous API guide

 This document explains how to remove an installation using Softaculous API.